swaptacular/swpt_login/README.md

 Configuration
 -------------

-The behavior of the service can be tuned with environment variables.
-Here are the most important settings with example values:
+The behavior of the running container can be tuned with environment variables.
+Here are the most important settings with some random example values:

 ```shell
 # The URL for the PostgreSQL database that ORY Hydra should use.